 A bed pocket is an acceptable gift to an invalid.
-It is made of cloth, silk or colored cretonne, in the form of a wall pocket, and if desired may have various compartments.
-It is hung at the head of the bed, and should contain the handkerchief, watch, brush and comb, haud-mirror and all the other etceteras which make the tedious life of the invalid comfortable.
+It is made of cloth, silk or colored cretonne, in the form of a wall pocket, and if desired may have various compartments. hung at the head of the bashould contain the hands should contain the handkerchief, watch, brush and comb, hand-mirror and all the other etceteras which make the tedious life of the invalid comfortable.

-Turkish Portieres.
+Turkish Portieres

 A pretty portiere, if one does not mind taking a good deal of trouble, is made from the small embroidered Turkish squares sold for finger doilies.
 Select those in light colorings.
-The Select those in light colorings.
+Select those in light colorings.
 The squares are put together with strips of pale yellow material, the fabric used being according to one's taste and purse.
 A lightweight satine does admirably, or a China silk of a cheap quality is still better.
-The whole thing should be lined with a thin yellow material, preferably the silk.
-When hung in a room done in light colorings, particularly a white and gold room, it is wonderfully efgold room, it is wonderfully effective.
+The whole thing should be lined with a thin yellow material. preferably the silk. low material, preferably the silk.
+When hung in a room done in light colorings, particularly a white and gold room gold room, it is wonderfully effective.
 The same idea can be carried out in a size to cover a sofa pillow and can be made extremely beautiful by having the squares put together with a pale yellow or green velvet.